-14.10 Scheduling Lieu Days
+14.9 Scheduling Lieu Days

-- (a) Pursuant to Clause 17.3 and 17.4, lieu days accruing from statutory or designated holidays shall be taken either immediately before or after the paid holidays but in any event not more than two weeks from the date of the paid holiday.
+- (a) Pursuant to Clause 17.3 (Holiday Falling on Day of Rest) and 17.4 (Holiday Falling on a Scheduled Workday), lieu days accruing from statutory or designated holidays shall be taken either immediately before or after the paid holidays but in any event not more than two weeks from the date of the paid holiday.
 If the lieu day is not taken within two weeks it shall be immediately scheduled on the vacation roster. - (b) When statutory or designated holidays fall within a two week scheduling block, the additional hours to be worked in order to average 70 hours during the two week block may be carried over to the next two week scheduled block, if the scheduling of those additional hours is not possible during the original two week period.

-14.11 Work Location
+14.10 Work Location